 Phytoplankton composition and distribution:

-Phytoplankton composition, distribution and diversity were studied for 24 months.
 During 1st and 2nd year, a total of 78 and 73 taxa were reported respectively.
 Among the recorded taxa, 2 belong to Cynobacteria, 11 belong to Myzozoa and 65 belong to the phylum Bacillariophyta.

 The phylum Bacillariophyta was the most dominant phylum, consisting of 83.33 and 83.56% of recorded taxa during 1st and 2nd year respectively.
 The Phylum Cyanobacteria and Myzozoa contributed 2.56 % and 14.10% of the taxa during the present study.